cindygraffin-pro/cloud-practitionner/readme.md

 **Savings Plan:**
 - commit a certain $ amount per hour for 1 or 3 years
 - easiest way to setup long-term commitments on AWS
-- EC2 Savings Plan: commit to usage of individual instance in a region (eg C5 or M5)
+- EC2 Instance Savings Plan: commit to usage of individual instance in a region (eg C5 or M5)
 - Compute Savings Plan: regardless of family, region, size, os, tenancy, comptue options
 - ML savings Plan: sagemaker...
 - setup from AWS Cost Explorer console